 This study also showed that the type of teaching methods adopted by the lecturers was that of teacher-centered teaching strategy and as a result the creativity of the students was sacrificed.
 Strengthened with the open ended batteries of the questionnaire showed the following responses: "departments should arrange for professionals for the retraining of the lecturers;" "constant training and retraining of staff;" Instructions should be "discussion and interactive;" "student-centered learning creativity;" "teachers have to be master of their contents".
 The implication of the teacher centered methodology is that the students will not construct their learning hence, they will be incompetent even though they are certified.
-The finding of the suggestion to making instruction student-centered and retraining of teachers and mounting workshop for teachers (Adeogun, 2006; Adedayo, 2012; Ogunyika et al 2015).
+The finding of the current research was consistent with previous research findings and the suggestion to making instruction student-centered and retraining of teachers and mounting workshop for teachers (Adeogun, 2006; Adedayo, 2012; Ogunyika et al 2015).
 The position of this research therefore, in addition to retraining the teachers and organizing workshops, constructivist theory of learning should be a focus.